Vector35/binaryninja-api/docs/about/open-source.md

     - [flatbuffer] ([flatbuffer license] - Apache License 2.0) used in the binary format for the function fingerprint libraries
     - [deprecation] ([deprecation license] - Apache License 2.0) used in the Python API for marking deprecated functions/properties/classes

+## First Party Open Source

+* Several components of Binary Ninja developed by Vector 35 directly are released under open source licenses, noted as below:
+    - [API / Documentation] ([api license] - MIT) All APIs (Python, Rust, C, C++) and Documentation (User, API, etc)</li>
+    - LIB Files ([api license] - MIT) .lib files included with the native windows builds of Binary Ninja are released under the same MIT license as the API itself, distinct from the standard EULA
+    - [Views] ([views license] - Apache License 2.0) Binary views included with the product
+    - [Architectures] ([architectures license] - Apache License 2.0) Architecture support included with the product

 ## Building Qt